vippsas/vipps-developers/common-topics/vipps-landing-page.md

 This `skipLandingpage` functionality must be specially enabled by Vipps for each sales unit that needs to use it.
-If you need to skip the landing page: Contact your
+If you need to skip the landing page, contact your
 Key Account Manager.
-If you do not have a KAM: Please log in on [portal.vipps.no](https://portal.vipps.no), find the right sales unit and click the email link under the "i" information bubble.
+If you do not have a KAM, please log in on [portal.vipps.no](https://portal.vipps.no), find the right sales unit and click the email link under the "i" information bubble.
 Include a detailed description of why it is not possible to display